metamn/react/content/blog/my-current-stack/index.md

 Interactive design doesn't require end-to-end testing where a flow runs across pages to complete.

 Unit testing is good enough.
-Out-of-the-box tools like Jest, React Testing Library, TS-Jest extended with special libraries for hooks and responsiveness do the job.
+Out-of-the-box tools like Jest, React Testing Library, ts-jest extended with special libraries for hooks and responsiveness do the job.

 ## MDX